 FAQ: Mental Health

-About half of all people living with a drug or alcohol use disorder are also living with a co-occurring anxiety or mood disorder – and vice versa.
-This phenomenon is called co-occurring disorders, and if it is happening to someone you love, your family is not alone.
+About half of all people who have a drug or alcohol use disorder will also experience a mental health disorder – and vice versa.
+The presence of both types of disorders is called co-occurring disorders, and if you or someone you love has co-occurring disorders, you are not alone.

-- Is a disorder an underlying cause for substance abuse?
+- How do you know if a mental health disorder is an underlying cause for substance misuse?

 - How is PTSD treated?

 - Can drug use cause a mental health condition?

 - Is it possible for someone to become addicted to a prescribed anxiety or depression medication?

 - Can mental illness run in the family?

 - What is the best way to talk to someone about mental health?

 - Do environmental factors, pollution, or chemicals increase the risk of getting a mental illness?